 Do not move your class from your assigned room (or use seemingly-empty classrooms for study sessions outside of regularly scheduled hours) without authorization from your Division Dean.
+To schedule a study session please work with the Administrative Assistant in your division office to schedule a room.
 The fact that a classroom is vacant on one particular day or evening does not necessarily mean that the room is unassigned.
 There are, for example, classes starting at varying points throughout the semester.
 In addition, fee-based classes, special meetings and events are scheduled in classrooms that are officially shown to be vacant.
 An accurate room assignment is also important when an emergency occurs and a student or instructor needs to be located.